-- Flowers March to August, leaves January to December. - On grassy heathlands, moors, and rocky ground. - A creeping herb with stems rising to 20cm. - Flower is irregular as shown below (white flowers are common). - Leaves smooth and in opposite pairs up the stem. - Similar: Common Milkwort, with leaves alternating (not in opposite pairs) up the stem.
+- Flowers March to August, leaves January to December. - On grassy heathlands, moors, and rocky ground. - A creeping herb with stems rising to 20cm. - Flower is irregular as shown below (white flowers are common). - Leaves smooth and in opposite pairs up the stem. - Similar: Common Milkwort, shown at right, with leaves alternating (not in opposite pairs) up the stem.